shw3512/shw3512.github.io/teach/cysec-g30/index.md

 - Realities
     - The Internet is public, open, and forever
     - Tradeoffs exist
-- Cyberattacks will happen
+    - Cyberattacks happen
+- What to do
+    - Defend in advance
+        - Configure secure account and device settings
+        - Use a password manager
+        - Use anti-malware software
-    - Be alert for commonly used social-engineering tactics
+    - Be alert for social-engineering tactics
+        - Slow down and question
-    - Know what to do (generally) and tools to use (specifically)
+    - Know secure behavior and security tools
-        - Anti-malware
-        - Sandbox
-        - Password managers
-        - Device settings
         - Public behavior
+    - Show grace to yourself and to others :)